Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

    - **Process**:
      - It forms the 'skeleton' of the network.
 It initializes empty matrices which will later be used in the forward pass and back propagation.
      - The function first initializes the network structure by determining the size of each layer based on the provided initializer list.
-     - It then iterates through each layer, initializing the weights, biases, and activation functions.
+     - It then iterates through each layer, initializing the weights_matrix, biases, and activation functions.
      - The input matrix is passed to the first layer, and each subsequent layer takes the output of the previous layer as its input.
      - Finally, it returns a `Neural_Layer_Information` object, which contains all the necessary details about the layers, their connections, and the matrices used for computation.